Andrei15193/HintKeep/README.md

 * Use translation keys for everythign that comes from the API, translation happens on the front-end exclusively (except for user entered values)

 ## Project Patterns
 The `Controllers` directory contains the controllers that handle requests.
 Each controller corresponds to an area of an application (e.g.: users, hints).
+Under the `Controllers` directory, an `Filters` directory contains all the ASP.NET Core filter definitions.

+The `Exceptions` directory is defined which contains concrete `ApplicationException` declarations that maps to different HTTP status codes.
+Below is a list of mappings between exceptions and corresponding status codes, these are treated in a custom filter and handled globally the same way to reduce repetitive code in controllers and enforce a common way of using these exceptions at the same time.

+* __PreconditionFailedException__ - `412` Precondition Failed.
+If the exception contains a message, it will be sent as the response content.

 The project uses CQRS to handle requests, The `Requests` and `RequestsHandlers` each contain scoped definitions for requests (commands and querries) and their handlers respectively.
 The scoping is done by area of the application, for instance, the commands and queries related to `Users` are contained in a directory with the same name.